mozilla-l10n/documentation/android/setting_environment.md

-# Setting up the environment
+# Set up the environment
 **IMPORTANT:** This needs to be done only the first time.
 After that you will only need to keep Mercurial up to date.

+## Mercurial
 Most of the work needs to be done in [Mercurial](https://www.mercurial-scm.org/downloads), so you need to install if first.

 To check if Mercurial is available and up to date, run in the terminal `hg --version`, the output should look like this:
+Note that the `$` is not part of the command, it just indicates the terminal prompt.
 ```
 $ hg --version
 Mercurial Distributed SCM (version 3.8.2)